liferay/liferay-docs/develop/tutorials/articles/31-migrating-a-liferay-6-application/01-migrating-existing-code-to-liferay-7.markdown

 Module dependencies are explicitly listed within a module.
 A module refuses to run unless all dependencies are met, thus eliminating obscure run time errors.
-Another common deployment issue for legacy applications has to do with using multiple versions of the same library in an environment.
+Another common deployment issue for WAR-style applications has to do with using multiple versions of the same library in an environment.
 The class loader merges classes from multiple versions of a library, leading to very hard to troubleshoot and obscure problems.
 Module versions, however, can be stated